kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 Multiple Choice
 ~~~~~~~~~~~~~~~

-Big, instruction-trained models are good at answering multiple choice questions, because
+Big instruction-trained models are good at answering multiple choice questions because
 they've been trained to do so.
-One caveat is that the number of choices shouldn't be
+One caveat is that the number of choices ideally
-more than five, because multiple choice question formats seen during training are
+shouldn't be more than five, because multiple choice question formats seen during
-usually limited to the letters from school exams: A, B, C, D, E. Also, ensure that the
+training are usually limited to the letters from school exams: A, B, C, D, E.

-system prompt/message is explicit about answering with one of the letters.
-Here's an
+Also, ensure that the system prompt/message is explicit about answering with one of the
-example of the system prompt used for the `Llama 2 COPA demo
+letters.
+Here's an example of the system prompt used for the `Llama 2 COPA demo
 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/superglue/copa.ipynb>`_:

 .. code:: python